-Kyle Pope: It’s been four years this month that we woke up to find ourselves staring at a video clip, an outtake from Access Hollywood, in which then candidate, Donald Trump, bragged about how easy it was for him to sexually assault women.
+Kyle Pope: It’s been four years this month since we woke up to find ourselves staring at a video clip, an outtake from Access Hollywood, in which then-candidate Donald Trump bragged about how easy it was for him to sexually assault women.
 Here’s the part of that tape I will always remember:

 Billy Bush: Whatever you want.

 Donald Trump: Grab ’em by the pussy.
 You can do anything.

 Pope: That moment solidified what became a pattern with Donald Trump.
 Reports from women, credible, believable reports that he had assaulted or sexually harassed them; then a brief burst of scandal; followed by, frankly, nothing.
 And it’s been the case again and again and again.
 It started during his campaign, actually long before that.
 But it has continued through his presidency.
 And it raises really important questions, media questions, about why this hasn’t become more of an issue in this reelection campaign.